-THC-JD: what is this new molecule on the market?
+THC-JD: what is this new molecule?

 The headlines are already announcing: " THC-JD: 19 times more potent than THC!
 But what is it really?
 Where does this cannabinoid come from, and how is it synthesized?
 We answer all your questions!